tonethar/IGM-330-Fall-2018/weekly/week-10A-notes.md

     - `const`
     - `function`
     - `class`
-3. How do we declare *script scoped* variables from ES6 modules?
+3. How do we declare *script scoped* variables from an ES6 module?
-4. How do we declare *globally scoped* variables from ES6 modules?
+4. How do we declare *globally scoped* variables from an ES6 module?

 <hr><hr>